EDUCBA Logo

 Final words

-Correcting the market, when it fails, is one of the most important responsibilities of the government.
-The private sector too has to play a part by not resorting to unfair practices.
+Correcting the market when it fails is one of the government’s most important responsibilities.
+The private sector has to play a part by not resorting to unfair practices.
 Correcting market failure is a major component of welfare economics.
 Falling markets have an impact on the overall economy of a country.
-With globalization being the norm today, a fall in one country’s market, has a ripple effect on others.
-So when Dow Jones takes a hit, the effects can be felt on Nikkei and other indexes.
+With globalization being the norm today, a fall in one country’s market has a ripple effect on others.
+When Dow Jones takes a hit, Nikkei and other indexes can feel the effects.

 Recommended Articles

-Here are some articles that will help you to get more detail about the Market Failure so just go through the link.
+Here are some articles that will help you get more details about the Market Failure, so just go through the link.

 1. Marketing Management

-3. How to Increase Market Share of a Product
+3. How to Increase the Market Share of a Product

 4. Grey Market